thoughtbot/bourbon/readme.md

 ##Help Out

 Currently the project is a work in progress.
 Feel free to help out.

 Credits
 -------

 ![thoughtbot](http://thoughtbot.com/images/tm/logo.png)

-Flutie is maintained and funded by [thoughtbot, inc](http://thoughtbot.com/community)
+Bourbon is maintained and funded by [thoughtbot, inc](http://thoughtbot.com/community)

 The names and logos for thoughtbot are trademarks of thoughtbot, inc.